Pranshi999/Fake-Job-Listing-Detection/README.md

 # Fake-Job-Listing-Detection
-To detect whether the job posted is Fraudulent Or not.
+ The aim is to detect whether the job posted is Fraudulent Or not.
+Language :  Python
+Libraries  : Pandas , Numpy,  Matplotlib , Scikit Learn ,  Spacy
+Algorithm Used  : Random Forest, Support Vector Machine